platformsh/platformsh-docs/docs/src/administration/web/environments.md

 ## Default branch

 By default, Platform.sh projects start with a `main` environment.
+Your default environment is a Production environment, which you can use to [manage user permissions](/administration/users.md)

 If you subscribed to a production plan, this environment is your **live site** and can be mapped to a domain name and a custom SSL certificate.